Ecco II: Sentinels of the Universe: Gameplay

 The game's prototype features gameplay similar to Ecco the Dolphin: Defender of the Future.
-The game's level's are fully playable, with an active debug code allowing for the player to select from a list of levels, and then freely direct Ecco the Dolphin to swim through said water-based levels.
+The game's levels are fully playable, with an active debug code allowing for the player to select from a list of levels, and then freely direct Ecco the Dolphin to swim through said water-based levels.
 While the environments are completely open for exploration, they feature few objectives to accomplish outside of hoops to swim through and a few non-player characters to interact with.
 The game is also very evidently a work in progress; it features no music or sound, many glitches, and various debug info, such as data values and frame rate counters, cannot be removed from the screen.

 Reception

-Hardcore Gamer praised the game's graphics as strong considering the early state of the prototypes of the game, noting that "It’s amazing how crisp the texture work is – Ecco’s character model looks fantastic even today, and the animations are impressive and silky-smooth."
+Hardcore Gamer praised the game's graphics as strong considering the early state of the prototypes of the game, noting that "It's amazing how crisp the texture work is – Ecco's character model looks fantastic even today, and the animations are impressive and silky-smooth."
 Multiple publications both rejoiced and lamented that the game was the only way to experience new content from an otherwise dormant franchise.